inboxstartup/docs/README.md

 - The Swiss Knife for Entrepreneurs and Founders.
 - Helping entrepreneurs and founders run companies with the right tools during their formative times.

+## Organization and Hierarchy

+Except for the topics (folders), nothing is organized.
+It is left to you to figure out and pick the best that fits you and leave the ones that do not.
+Go around and jump in to the ones that makes sense to you right there.

 ---

 ## Resources